ArutoriaWhite/minesweeper/README.md

 ## Usage

 Right click open preservation.
-Middle click to flag a flag. sounds like you are gay. hsieh bing ting fuioh haiyaa smells like a teen spirit <= a good song kaf is my wifuuuu yuzuriha inori MY WIFE
+Middle click to flag a flag.

+## Issues

+Middle click is not supported by Firefox.